AdvI2I: Adversarial Image Attack on Image-to-Image Diffusion models: Method

 Specifically, let us denote $f_{\bm\theta}^t\left(\bm x, {\bm\tau}\right)$ as the output latent feature at the timestep $t$ during the diffusion process when taking $\bm x$ as the image conditions and $\bm\tau$ as the feature of prompt conditions.
 Our objective is to optimize $\bm\psi$ such that the latent feature obtained through the adversarially generated image, i.e., $f_{\bm\theta}^t\left(g_{\bm\psi}(\bm x), \bm\tau_{\bm\theta}\left(\bm p\right)\right)$, resembles the latent feature guided by the NSFW concept shifted embedding, i.e., $f_{\bm\theta}^t\left(\bm x, \tilde{\bm\tau}\right)$:

 The constraint in Eq. (\ref{eq:adai2i}) is to ensure that the generated image $g_{\bm\psi}(\bm x)$ also stays close to the original image $\bm x$.
 To solve this constraint optimization problem, we apply a clipping function to the generated adversarial image, ensuring that the difference between $g_{\bm{\psi}}(\bm{x})$ and the input image $\bm{x}$ remains within the predefined noise bound $\epsilon$ after each update step.
-In practice, we set $t=1$ in Eq. (\ref{eq:adai2i}) since the latent feature at the final timestep\footnote{The denoising process start at timestep T and end at timestep 1.} directly influences the content of the generated image.
+In practice, we set $t=1$ in Eq. (\ref{eq:adai2i}) since the latent feature at the final timestep\footnote{The denoising process starts at timestep $T$ and ends at $1$.} directly influences the content of the generated image.

 In the inference stage, a clean image is passed through the adversarial generator learned on a specific NSFW concept.
 Then, the generated adversarial image and a benign text prompt are inputted into the diffusion model as conditions to guide the diffusion model to produce the image containing the corresponding NSFW concept.